Hubballi (film)

-Hubballi is a 2006 Kannada-language action thriller film directed by Om Prakash Rao starring Sudeep and Rakshita.
+Hubballi is a 2006 Kannada-language action thriller film directed by Om Prakash Rao starring Sudeepa and Rakshita.
 Released on 10 November 2006, it features a background score and soundtrack composed by A. R. Hemanth and lyrics by Da Ra Bendre, K. Kalyan and Padma Hemanth.
 Sai Entertainment dubbed the film into Hindi as Vardee Tujhe Salaam in 2008.

 Plot

 Major Chandrakanth (Ananthavelu) found a man lying by the road while jogging and admitted him to the hospital.
 It happens to be Sudeep.
 Sudeep recovers from his injuries and starts to find about himself with the help of Major's daughter Priya (Rakshitha).
 A stranger notices him and shouts, "Are you still alive?"
 Sudeep chases him to find out what he means by it, but he escapes to Basappa Ullagaddi (Swasthik Shankar) and tells him about it.

 Police arrest Sudeep and Priya to question them.
 A police officer comes to the station and notices him, surprisingly salutes him.
 Sudeep is Ajay Kumar Sarnayak.
 Ajay Kumar regains his memory.

 In the flashback, Ajay Kumar Sarnayak, an honest ACP, fights crime.
 He arrests Basappa Ullagaddi and his companions for smuggling and extortion.
 Ajay's sister marries Ullagaddi's son.
 One day they poisoned him and killed his sister.
 He is saved by Major Chandrakant.

 Ajay, regaining his memory, returns to his home and, acting as if he has forgotten everything, plots revenge on Basappa Ullagaddi.
 On his mother's request, he takes his sister's baby.
 Ajay plots a kidnapping drama and kills Basappa Ullagaddi and his all companions.